 - 1. Check-in which is the latest time to submit the poster and information material in electronic form. - 2.
 Homologation, where the robot has to show: - a.
 It complies with all regulations stated in the rules and standard safety norms (if applicable). - b.
 It is capable to score in the game without an opponent. - 3.
+Single-robot match against a dummy robot opponent. - 4.
 Qualification held in groups based on number of homologated teams.
-In this phase, there will be two robots from different teams competing on the playing field during every match. - 4.
-Single-robot match against a dummy robot opponent. - 5.
+In this phase, there will be two robots competing on the playing field during every match. - 5.
 Play-off finales.